Driving through Tunnels

 Mayflies choke down dinner: funerary rites

-of a Trailways bus clog the BQE.
+for a Trailways bus clog the BQE.

 Driveshaft shifts, the body slips,